 - Open the Customize panel and select Layout.

-- Drag a Row card from the side panel onto the layout and position the row where you want it.
+- Drag a Row card from the side panel onto the layout and position the row.

 - To edit row settings, select the edit button

-The Box layout is the recommended setting for sites that are intended to be viewed primarily on mobile devices.
+Use the Box layout setting for sites that are intended to be viewed primarily on mobile devices.

-- To reposition a row, hover over the upper right corner of the row and use the position button
+- To reposition a row on the layout, hover over the upper right corner of the row and use the position button

 Choose an image with a simple pattern or subject, especially if you plan to overlay text and other content.

-- Drag a card, such as the Text card, from the side panel onto the new row and position the card where you want it.
+- Drag a card, such as the Text card, from the side panel onto the new row and position the card.

 To reposition a card in a row, hover over the upper right corner of the card and use the position button